General Service updates

 NEC (Bus Pass) and Young Scot Cards

-We are currently accepting renewal/replacement applications for NEC cards, unfortunately we cannot accept new applications until the current restrictions have been lifted.
+We are currently accepting new, renewal and replacement applications for NEC and Young Scot cards, however, until current restrictions have been lifted we cannot accept any applications face to face.

-If you require a replacement or renewal NEC card you should apply for one as soon as possible by either phoning Customer Advice and Support on 0300 100 1800 or emailing [email protected] If you need to travel before your new card arrives you should continue to use your existing card, all bus operators have been briefed on the temporary measures.
+If you require a new, replacement or renewal NEC or Young Scot card you should apply for one as soon as possible by either emailing [email protected] or phoning Customer Advice and Support on 0300 100 1800.

 All of our Licensing services are currently only available through email to [email protected] or by telephone 01835 826 662.